It's important to establish a baseline and close existing vulnerabilities. When was your last assessment?

 Whenever possible, the goal is to encrypt files at rest, in motion (think email), and especially on mobile devices.

-Backup local.
-Backup to the cloud.
+Backup local AND backup to the cloud.
 Have an offline backup for each month of the year.
 Test your backups often.
 And if you aren’t convinced your backups are working properly, call us ASAP.

 If all else fails, protect your income and business with cyber damage and recovery insurance policies.